superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/Ecosystem.md

 Events are added to campaigns and are tracked via the SDK.
 The SDK listens for these events and evaluates their rules to determine whether or not to show a paywall.

-## Inner workings of the SDK
+## Inner workings of SuperwallKit

-The following diagram describes the inner workings of the Superwall SDK and your app:
+The following diagram describes the inner workings of SuperwallKit and your app:

 ![How Superwall works](apiDiagram.png)

-Read <doc:GettingStarted> to learn how to integrate the SDK into your app.
+Read <doc:GettingStarted> to learn how to integrate SuperwallKit into your app.